davidegat/G-PoinT/README.md

 <li>Insert image(s) in PPTX directly.
 <li>Count token used with each model, and inform user on costs for each generation.
 <li>Speed up process, e.g. sending image request from the start in background, or parallel requests to API.
-<li>Batch capabilities: insert multiple topics to batch generate files.
+<li>Batch capabilities: insert multiple topics to batch generate presentations.
 <li>Other platform (e.g. Windows) testing<br>
 <br><b>Contributions and other ideas are welcome!</b>